Instathings/gate/README.md

 gate can run on any device able to execute Docker (e.g Raspberry Pi) and it connects your end-devices to the Instathings Cloud.

 gate is able to:
-* collect data coming from your sensors
+* retrieve data from the connected devices and send them to the Instathings Cloud
 * detect new devices
-* get the status of device
+* get the status of a device

-and send all these informations to the Cloud.
+* control the connected devices

 ### Supported Protocols
 Instathings Gate supports the following protocols: